Retirement Eligibility Surveys

 Certain Federal Employees’ Retirement System (FERS) non-disability annuitants who retire before age 62 are entitled to an annuity supplement in addition to their basic FERS annuity benefit.
 This supplement provides a benefit similar to Social Security benefits that annuitants would be eligible to receive from the Social Security Administration (SSA) had the annuitants retired at age 62.

 Salary and/or wages the annuitant earns after retirement can affect continued receipt of the annuity supplement.
 Therefore, the supplement is subject to an earnings test.
-OPM surveys the annuitants in this category every year while they are in receipt of an annuity supplement to ask if they have any wages and/or self-employment income to report (i.e., other than annuity benefits) for the previous tax year.
-This year the survey will begin in April 2022.
-The completed survey responses submitted from the annuitants must be signed and dated.
-A daytime telephone number is required.
-All forms must be completed and returned (if applicable) no later than June 30, 2022.
+OPM mails out the Annuity Supplement Earnings Report form to the annuitants in this category every year while they are in receipt of an annuity supplement.
+Annuitants use the form to report any wages and/or self-employment income (i.e., other than annuity benefits) earned the previous tax year.
+Annuitants must sign and date their completed survey response and provide their daytime telephone number.
+All forms must be fully completed and returned (if applicable per form instructions) no later than June 30 each year.

 Disability Earnings Survey FAQs